 Where the annual bonus payable to business unit managers exceeds \$50,000 the entitled individual is required to accept, in lieu of cash, Options equal to 1⁄4 of the bonus entitlement exceeding \$50,000.
 These Options are 10-year stock options granted at the market price at the time of grant.
-The Corporation also has the discretion to grant options with a 5 year duration.
+The Corporation also retains the discretion to grant options with 5 year duration.
 This discretion is used from time to time to provide additional long term incentives to key members of management.
-The Corporation granted the CEO 100,000 discretionary 5 year options in order to ensure continuing alignment of interests with the long term growth in the value of the Corporation's shares.

 The performance of the Corporation and continued growth in the value of its shares is dependent on striking a balance between short-term and long-term objectives.
-The HRC

-Committee believes that the remuneration of its senior executives and business unit managers should mirror these objectives.
-The Committee believes that the Corporation's remuneration package consisting of competitive base salaries, annual bonus program and its stock option plan achieves this goal.
+The HRC Committee believes that the remuneration of its senior executives and business unit managers should mirror these objectives.
+The Committee believes that the Corporation's remuneration package consisting of competitive base salaries, annual bonus program and its stock option plan ("SOP") achieves this goal.